OpenFreeEnergy/alchemiscale-fah/docs/index.rst

 high-throughput alchemical free energy execution...on Folding\@Home
 #######################################################################

-**alchemiscale-fah** provides deployable components for using `Folding@Home`_ work servers as compute sources for an `alchemiscale`_ server instance, enabling "planetary-scale" compute for :external+gufe:py:class:`~gufe.network.AlchemicalNetwork` evaluation.
+**alchemiscale-fah** provides deployable components for using `Folding@Home`_ work servers as compute sources for an `alchemiscale`_ server instance, enabling "planetary-scale" distributed compute for :external+gufe:py:class:`~gufe.network.AlchemicalNetwork` evaluation.
+It also features :external+gufe:py:class:`~gufe.protocols.Protocol`\s that take advantage of these components.

-For users: see the :ref:`user-guide` for details on how to make use of Folding\@Home-based ``Protocol``\s to take advantage of
+For users: see the :ref:`user-guide` for details on how to make use of Folding\@Home-based :external+gufe:py:class:`~gufe.protocols.Protocol`\s.

-For instructions on how to deploy an **alchemiscale-fah** compute service to a Folding\@Home work server, see :ref:`deployment` and :ref:`comute`.
+For instructions on how to deploy an **alchemiscale-fah** compute service to a Folding\@Home work server, see :ref:`deployment` and :ref:`compute`.

 .. note::
    This software is in beta and under active development.
-It is used for production purposes by several early-adopters, but its API is still rapidly evolving.
+It is used for production purposes by early-adopters, but its API is still rapidly evolving.